-Claudiosaurus germaini (Carroll 1981) Late Permian ~260 mya, 60 cm in length, was originally described as a close relative of Thadeosaurus, and indeed it is.
-However, previous workers have ignored the large number of characters that also unite Claudiosaurus with Adelosaurus, Hovasaurus, Stereosternum and Mesosaurus.
-Claudiosaurus nests at the base of the Enaliosauria, a clade that includes many marine reptiles including Sinosaurosphargis, Pachypleurosaurus and Colobomycter.
+Claudiosaurus germaini (Carroll 1981; Late Permian ~260 mya, 60 cm in length) was originally described as a close relative of Thadeosaurus, and indeed it is.
+Claudiosaurus also nests with Adelosaurus and Atopodentatus.

-The skulls of the predecesor taxa Adelosaurus, Hovasaurus are poorly known, so distinct from Petrolacosaurus, the reduced skull of Claudiosaurus had a premaxilla enlarged to a third or more of the rostral length.
+The skulls of predecesor taxa, like Hovasaurus, are poorly known, so distinct from Spinoaequalis, the reduced skull of Claudiosaurus had a premaxilla enlarged to a third or more of the rostral length.
 The premaxilla ascending process split the nasals.
-The naris is elongated horizontally nearly reaching the orbit, but blocked by the lacrimal.
+The naris is elongated horizontally perhaps just contacting the lacrimal.
 The jugal was gracile.
-The supraoccipital was narrower than the exoccipitals.
-The ophisthotic contacted the supratemporal.
-Both the squamosal and supratemporal were relatively large.
-The internal nares were in a medial position, excluded from premaxillary contact.
-The vomers contacted the maxilla.
-Parasphenoid teeth were present.
-No teeth were canine-like.
-The posterior mandible dorsal rim was parallel to the ventral rim.
+The supratemporal was a small oval.
+A quadratojugal was present contacting both the jugal and the squamosal + quadrate, but other workers have not recognized that loose bone as the quadratojugal.
 A retroarticular process was present.

 A few cranial elements were originally misidentified and this led to some confusion regarding the phylogenetic nesting of Claudiosaurus.
 Here the elements are returned to their natural positions.
 Claudiosaurus had a large quadratojugal that closed off the base of its lateral temporal fenestra and making it a traditional diapsid, similar in most respects to Petrolacosaurus.